IBM/universal-connectors/filter-plugin/logstash-filter-snowflake-guardium/README.md

         ORDER BY QH.END_TIME
        ```
 2. For Authentication/Login specific auditing.
-   * The load could be distributed between two machines based on Even and Odd values of Login `EVENT_TIMESTAMP`.
+   * The load can be distributed between two machines based on the even and odd values of Login `EVENT_TIMESTAMP`.
    * **Procedure**,
-     * On First G Machine, in input section for JDBC Plugin update `statement` field in the first jdbc block where
+     * In the input section for the JDBC plug-in on the first G machine,  update the `statement` field in the first JDBC block where
-     `"event_type" => "login_failed"` found inside the `add_field` section like below,
+       `"event_type" => "login_failed"` is found inside the `add_field` section, as below.
        ```text
         SELECT
           LH.USER_NAME AS USER_NAME,